CurtisNewbie/Android_ImageEncryptor/README.md

 **Some of the Features:**

-- Support displaying the encrypted images on the fly.
+- Displaying the encrypted images on the fly.
-- Support adding images from Gallery (or other similar apps).
+- Adding images from Gallery (or other similar apps).
-- Support taking pictures using Camera (or other similar apps), original image is deleted once it's encrypted.
+- Taking pictures using Camera (or other similar apps), original image is deleted once it's encrypted.
-- Support displaying a zoomable view of the image that is supported by the **PhotoViewer Library**
+- Displaying a zoomable view of the image that is supported by the **PhotoViewer Library**

 **Note: PhotoViewer Library is adapted from this GitHub repository <a href="https://github.com/chrisbanes/PhotoView" target="_blank">PhotoView</a>**